Where is the Lava?

 What's Happening Now at Kilauea?

-Kilauea volcano, on the Big Island of Hawaii, was previously erupting at its summit.
-Current conditions are additionally included below.
+Kilauea volcano, on the Big Island of Hawaii, is periodically erupting.

 Current Kilauea Conditions Summary*